Diamondback Energy shares drop on $9.2 billion deal for shale rival

-HOUSTON (Reuters) - Diamondback Energy Inc (FANG.O) shares fell 10 percent early on Wednesday following the U.S. oil and gas producer’s all-stock, $9.2 billion deal for shale rival Energen Corp (EGN.N).
+HOUSTON, Aug 15 (Reuters) - Diamondback Energy Inc shares fell 10 percent early on Wednesday following the U.S. oil and gas producer’s all-stock, $9.2 billion deal for shale rival Energen Corp.

 Activist investor Corvex Management LP, which holds about 8.3 percent of Energen and had pushed for a sale of the company, signaled it intends to support the deal.
-The acquisition must be approved by regulators and shareholders of both companies.
+The deal must be approved by shareholders of both companies and by regulators.

 “The transaction is strategically compelling and delivers significant financial accretion to Energen shareholders,” said Keith Meister, managing partner of Corvex Management.
 “The pro forma company should be poised for many years of growth at an industry leading cost structure.”